Cuomo handily defeats 'resistance' challenger Cynthia Nixon, as other far-left Dems fall behind in early returns

 Both Cuomo and Nixon sought to make the election about Trump.
 "Together, we can show the entire country that in the era of Donald Trump, New Yorkers will come together and lead our nation forward," Nixon wrote Wednesday evening in a final message to supporters.

 Cuomo, for his part, spent millions on ads to argue that he's the most qualified candidate to push back against the White House.
-He has also touted liberal accomplishments such as gun control, free public college tuition and a higher minimum wage.
+He also touted liberal accomplishments such as gun control, free public college tuition and a higher minimum wage.

 DEEP DIVE: WHERE DO THE CANDIDATES STAND ON THE ISSUES?